OS: Android 10

 Google Pixel 4a review: Performance

 One of the most obvious concerns surrounding the Pixel 4a — or any budget-minded Android phone — tends to be performance.
 Qualcomm’s flagship 8 Series Snapdragon chipsets are tried and tested in flagships from every manufacturer, and 9 times out of 10, they perform flawlessly.
-But the chipmaker’s lower-end silicon often falls somewhere between weak and serviceable, and let’s face it — no mid-tier Qualcomm CPU is going to embarrass Apple’s best-in-class A13 Bionic tech in the iPhone SE.
+But the chipmaker’s lower-end silicon often falls somewhere between weak and serviceable, and let’s face it — no mid-tier Qualcomm CPU is going to embarrass Apple’s A13 Bionic tech in the iPhone SE, let alone the even more powerful A14 Bionic powering more recent iPhones.

 Bearing all that in mind, I’d say the Snapdragon 730G chipset in the Pixel 4a, coupled with its 6GB of RAM, delivers smooth and sufficient performance overall.